tiff-es/LGBTQ-meetup-app/README.md

 # LGBTQ-meetup-app
- **My Flatiron School Final Project, currently in early stages of development**
+### My Flatiron School Final Project

+ ### This repository includes both the frontend and backend (in their respective directories), for the functional Heroku hosted version, visit: [https://lgbtq-meetups.herokuapp.com/](LGBTQ-Meetups Link)

- #### Basic App Concept:
+ #### App Description:
 * Finally, a safe space for the LGBTQ+ community to create and find social meetups with gender affirming, supportive people near you!

+  * Everyone, no matter their sexual preference or gender identity, are welcome.
+Here, users can find meetups near them to hang out with like-minded people.
+Creating a meetup is effortless.
+Simply create an account, and create a custom meetup with a title, description, map location, date/time, and even a category (ex.transgender/lesbian/non-binary, etc.).

 ---
 ## Technologies Used: